Brother Records

 Brother Records, Inc. (BRI) is an American holding company and record label established in 1966 that owns the intellectual property rights of the Beach Boys, including "The Beach Boys" trademark.
 It was founded by brothers Brian, Carl and Dennis Wilson, and their cousin Mike Love.
-As of 2011, the corporation was equally owned by four shareholders and directors: Brian Wilson, Mike Love, Al Jardine, and the estate of Carl Wilson.
+As of 2025, the corporation was equally owned by four shareholders and directors: Mike Love, Al Jardine and the estates of Brian and Carl Wilson.

 Background and formation

 The Beach Boys decided to form their own label, Brother Records, in response to Capitol Records' lack of support for the band's more ambitious album ideas.
 According to biographer Steven Gaines, Mike Love was "the most receptive" to the proposal, wanting the Beach Boys to have more creative control over their work, and supported Brian Wilson's decision to employ his newfound "best friend" David Anderle as head of the label, even though it was against band manager Nick Grillo's wishes.

 Plans for the company began in August 1966.
 In a press release, Anderle said that Brother Records was to give "entirely new concepts to the recording industry, and to give the Beach Boys total creative and promotional control over their product".
 Anderle later said that the label was for releasing projects that were "special" for Brian, and there was initially no concern over whether the label's products would be distributed by Capitol.
 Another one of the major reasons that Brother Records was formed was so that Wilson could create his own recording studio.

 For the company logo, Wilson chose Cyrus E. Dallin's 1908 life size bronze statue Appeal to the Great Spirit at the Museum of Fine Arts in Boston.
 When Carl Wilson was asked in 1975 why the group used this as their logo, he said the Indian was chosen because the Wilson brothers' grandfather believed that there was a spiritual Indian guide who watched over them from the "other side".
 Carl called the logo "The Last Horizon."

 Brother Records' office took residence at 9000 Sunset Boulevard and Grillo was assigned the role of financial administrator.
 Singer Danny Hutton was to have been one of the first artists signed to the label.
 The Beach Boys also established a short-lived film production company, called Home Movies, to create live action film and television properties starring themselves.
 The company completed only one production, a promotional clip for "Good Vibrations".